hapax/hapax.github.io/assets/imaginary-time.md

 p_\beta(E) \propto e^{-\beta E}.
 $$

+This exponential is often called a *Boltzmann factor*.
 We can immediately write down the full probability distribution, using the fact that it must be unit normalised: